frzkazmi/Node-user-login-and-registration/readme.md

 5. Open a browser window and navigate to: [http://localhost:3000](http://localhost:3000)

-##Password Retrieval
+###Password Retrieval

-To enable the password retrieval feature it is recommended that you create environment variables for your credentials instead of hard coding them into the [email dispatcher module](email-dispatcher.js).
+To enable the password retrieval feature it is recommended that you create environment variables for your credentials instead of hard coding them into the email dispatcher module i.e. email-dispatcher.js